 Crosby's vision of starting an opera company to give American singers an opportunity to learn and perform new roles in a setting that allowed ample time to rehearse and prepare each production is a success.
 At the same time, a program for young singers who were in transition from academic to professional life, the Apprentice Program for Singers began.
 More than 1,500 aspiring singers have participated in the program.
 Many are professional performers; others are teachers and coaches at major opera companies and universities.
 In 1965, the Apprentice Program for Theater Technicians was added, and it too has become an important training tool.

-The Opera has a wide array of education and community outreach programs to make opera accessible and appealing to a broad spectrum of the New Mexico population.
+The Santa Fe Opera has a wide array of education and community engagement programs to make opera accessible and appealing to a broad spectrum of the New Mexico population.
 The unique Pueblo Opera Program serves Native American youth from nineteen pueblos and three reservations in the state.

 Working at this level takes more than a spectacular opera house.
 It takes a village — or, perhaps more accurately, a small city.